An Automated Probabilistic Asteroid Prediscovery Pipeline: Methods

 The total log likelihood for the candidate source $x^m_n$ is

 where the sum is over all images $m'$ (other than $m$) intersected by orbit $\hat\theta^m_n$.
 Large values of $\lambda^m_n$ are evidence of a prediscovery.
 To determine what counts as large, we standardize the total log-likelihood ratio by subtracting its mean and dividing by its standard deviation under the null hypothesis as described in Appendix~\ref{sec:nulldist}.
-The result is a standardized log-likelohood ratio (Eq.~\ref{eq:standardizedloglikeratio}), which should be interpreted as prediscovery significance in units of standard deviations above the null hypothesis expectation.
-A simple threshold like significance $>10$ easily separates prediscoveries from spurious sources (see Fig.~\ref{fig:dg1_hist} below).
+The result is a standardized log-likelihood ratio (Equation~\eqref{eq:standardizedloglikeratio}), which should be interpreted as prediscovery significance in units of standard deviations above the null hypothesis expectation.
+A simple threshold like significance $>10$ easily separates prediscoveries from spurious sources (see Figure~\ref{fig:dg1_hist} below).
+A more precise way to calculate statistical significance is to generate large samples of $\lambda^m_n$ under the null hypothesis (using Equation~\eqref{eq:loglikeuniform}) and directly count the fraction that are greater than the observed $\lambda^m_n$.
+Alternatively, the samples can be used to fit the parameters of an extreme value or Pareto distribution that describes the false positive tail, accounting for the multiple hypotheses tested \citep[e.g.,][]{Coles2001Introduction}.